Fertility Assessment

 The purpose of conducting an assessment is to investigate the reason behind your difficulty in conceiving.
 Once the assessment has been completed, our fertility specialist will discuss with you the available treatment options that can help you to conceive.
 Through the process of your fertility assessment, you will undergo a series of tests to evaluate your reproductive health.
 This includes:

 Upon registration, you will be guided by our team of well-trained nurses.
 Our nurse will ask you several questions including – but not limited to – your medical history, your day to day lifestyle, previous reproductive experience, birth defects in your family, sexual history and more.
-Once the nurse has gathered enough information, she will then take you through the basic idea of infertility, the various treatments available and the state of the art technologies that our centre offer to patients.
+Once the nurse has gathered enough information, she will then take you through the basic idea of infertility, the various treatments available and the state of the art technologies that our centre offers to patients. - Semen Analysis

 An ultrasound will be performed on your lower abdomen which will give an overall view of your pelvic organs.
 A transvaginal ultrasound is then done to obtain a closer and clearer view of your uterine lining.
-This is done to see your potential number of eggs, identify scarring, fibroid or other factors that may keep a woman from conceiving or carrying a healthy pregnancy to term.
+This helps assess your ovarian reserve and overall reproductive health, identify scarring, fibroid or other factors that may keep a woman from conceiving or carrying a healthy pregnancy to term.

-Depending on your condition, sometimes your doctor may require you to do a Hysterosalpingogram (HSG) to further evaluate your fallopian tubes, a Hysteroscopy or Laparoscopy.
+Depending on your condition, your doctor may recommend additional investigations such as: a Hysterosalpingogram (HSG) to further evaluate your fallopian tubes, a Hysteroscopy or Laparoscopy. - Blood tests

 If deemed necessary, your doctor may order a blood test to measure a range of hormones including the thyroid, prolactin, FSH, LH, AMH, testosterone and other androgens (male hormones) for a female patient.
-Whereas blood tests for men will measure levels of male reproductive hormones.
+Blood tests for male patients may also be performed to evaluate reproductive hormone levels.

 Routinely, a common blood test on full blood count, liver function, kidney function, HIV I & II, sexually transmitted diseases will be conducted if you are embarking on an IVF journey.